 We have extended B-K’s analyses of Winningness, Vulnerability and Fragility beyond the four recent elections they analyze, to include not just 2016, but all elections between 1868 and 2016.
 Thus, we have added 34 elections to the analyses.
 We also added a new and simpler variable based on the logic of the B-K argument, namely, Non-Competitive Advantage, defined as the difference in safe EC seats between the parties, normalized by total EC seats.
 We find that the candidate that holds the edge in Winningness and Non-Competitive Advantage have gone on to win in all but 2 of the 38 elections since 1868.
 In the mispredicted elections, the partisan advantage in non-competitive seats was very slim.
 When we move from attempting to predict a dichotomous outcome variable to seeking to predict final EC vote shares, we found that both Winningness and our new Non-Competitive Advantage variable are highly predictive of EC seat shares, but now the predictive edge is with the simpler variable (R2 of 0.96 vs. one of 0.81).

-In toto, we take these results to be highly supportive of the basic B-K intuition: Campaigns have clear incentives to concentrate resources in the most competitive states, but non-competitive states play a foundational role in setting up the contest and, as we have shown, the more potential paths to victory the greater the expected seat share, and the candidate who has the edge in the Non-Competitive EC seats is almost always elected President.
+In toto, we take these results to be highly supportive of recent Public Choice and economics scholarship on optimal campaigning.
+In particular, campaigns have clear incentives to concentrate resources in the most competitive states rather than simply the most populous ones, and recent campaigns (since the 1980s) show a closer correspondence between post election closeness of result and expenditure of campaign resources.
+However, we have shown that we have relatively few competitive states in more recent elections compared to those in the period JONATHAN FILL IN.
+More specifically, our results support with a much more extensive data set the key intuition in Brams and Kilgour that non-competitive states play a foundational role in shaping the presidential context.
+As we have shown, the more potential paths to victory the greater the expected seat share, and the candidate who has the edge in the Non-Competitive EC seats is almost always elected President.

 Figure I: Comparing Winningness, Vulnerability, and Fragility to EC Outcomes